ps2homebrew/Open-PS2-Loader/COMPATIBILITY.md

 | Wipeout Fusion                                   | xbox360usb             | Perfect |       |
 | Ratchet and Clank - Going Commando               | xbox360usb             | Perfect |       |

+Perfect - No problems whatsoever
+Works - Playable with some issues
+Borked - Non-functional

+Keep in mind that multiplayer with 2 Xbox controllers doesn't work properly right now.

 Feel free to add your own test entries.